 Our watershed-scale assessment evaluated the relative potential for downstream impacts in the mainstem of Ramsay Creek through to its confluence with the Ottawa River via Green's Creek.
 Previous studies completed throughout the Green's Creek watershed have addressed fluvial geomorphic characterization and potential downstream impacts associated with development activities and overall land use change.
-However, there is a lack of previous study completed within the Ramsay Creek subwatershed specifically.
+However, there is a lack of previous study completed within the Ramsay Creek subwatershed specifically, with the exception of the recent study completed by GEO Morphix within the Ramsay Creek headwaters (2023).